elo-enterprises/k8s-tools/docs/demos/cluster.md

 Again, no target bodies because `k8s.*` targets for stuff like this already exist, and we just need to pass in the parameters for our setup.

 Shelling into a pod is easy.
-Actually `make k8s.shell/<namespace>/<pod_name>` was *always* easy if k8s.mk is included, but now there's an even-easier alias that makes our project more self-documenting.
+Actually `make k8s.shell/<namespace>/<pod_name>` was *always* easy if k8s.mk is used as an include, but now there's an even-easier alias that makes our project more self-documenting.

 <p align="center"><a href="/k8s-tools/img/e2e-interactive-shell.gif"><img width="90%" src="/k8s-tools/img/e2e-interactive-shell.gif"></a></p>